barunks/CarND-LaneLines-P1/writeup_template.md

 This pipeline consisted of 6 steps:

-* Transforma original images to grayscale
+* Transform original images to grayscale
 * Image smoothing using Gaussian filter
 * Edge detection using Canny detector and apply yellow lanes to the edges
-* Selecting the region of interest's
+* Selection of the region of interest
 * Apply hough transformation for line detection
 * Combine initial image with transformed images